SigmaWrath/Tukupu-Published/content/Player Classes/Ranger/Fey Wanderer.md

 You can cast [[Summon Fey]] without a Material component.
 You can also cast it once without a spell slot, and you regain the ability to cast it in this way when you finish a Long Rest.

-Whenever you start casting the spell, you can modify it so that it doesn't require Concentration.
+Whenever you start casting the spell, you can modify it so that it doesn't require [[Concentration]].
 If you do so, the spell's duration becomes 1 minute for that casting.

 #### <span style="color:rgb(203, 123, 55)">Level 15: Misty Wanderer</span>